mpitid/blog/content/2017-07-11-blockchain-reading-list.rst

    illustrated guide.

 ..
 [7] Remember that self-driving deep-neural 3D-printed drone-cars will
-   one day run on the blockchain, they will be beautiful and all-encompassing, guiding us serenely into the singularity we've all been waiting for so long!
+   one day run on the post-quantum semantic blockchain, they will be beautiful and all-encompassing, guiding us serenely into the singularity we've all been waiting for so long!

 ..
 [8] A third one is interoperability, both with legacy systems and other blockchains.